-The \$3,822,333 infrastructure budget presented with this application is a portion of a \$20M total budget for the construction of 89 units at Glenn Bridge and New Heights Phase II.
-AAHH will utilize a portion of the requested \$3,372,333 ARPA funds to hire two new construction staff, enabling the organization to accelerate the timeline for this project by 9 months.
+The \$1,978,000 requested will fund the infrastructure for 46 of the 60 units in Phase II of New Heights.
+The first round of ARPA funds awarded to AAHH is funding the infrastructure for the other 14 homes in New Heights Phase II.
 Amidst the public health crisis, this one-time infusion of funds will help build more safe, affordable homes faster for low-income Buncombe County residents impacted by COVID-19.